6 Steps To Build Personas Like a Boss

 Step 6.
 Share with your team and plan out next steps together.

-A bunch of the quotes I’m including here come from a book I highly recommend called The 7 Critical Principles of Effective Digital Marketing
+A bunch of the quotes I’m including here come from a book called The 7 Critical Principles of Effective Digital Marketing

 Let’s dive in!